Open Days Fri 26 Sept and Wed 15 Oct - see Prospective Parents tab for more info

 Recent changes

-RSE Expectations by the end of KS1
+RHE Expectations by the end of KS1

-PSHE/RSE Curriculum Coverage
+PSHE/RHE Curriculum Coverage

 PSHE and Safeguarding- What is taught?